eGovPDX/employees/web/modules/custom/employees_migrations/README.md

 To roll back a migration, use the `migrate:rollback [migration_name]` command, and roll back migrations in the reverse order than they were originally rolled.

-Some migrations have interdependencies, such as employee_news, employee_news_group_content, and employee_news_redirects.
+Some migrations have interdependencies, such as employee_news, employee_news_group_relationship, and employee_news_redirects.
 Interdependent migrations must all be rolled back together.
 This can be done automatically with:

 ```
 lando terminus drush [environment] migrate:rollback --group=[migration_group]